trustoverip/tswg-cesr-specification/spec/spec.md

 If source code is included in the specification, that code is subject to the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.txt) unless otherwise marked.
-In the case of any conflict or confusion between the OWF Contributor License and the designated source code license within this specification, the terms of the OWF Contributor License shall apply.
+In the case of any conflict or confusion between the OWF Contributor License and the designated source code license within this specification, the terms of the OWF Contributor License MUST apply.

 These terms are inherited from the Technical Stack Working Group at the Trust over IP Foundation.
 [Working Group Charter](https://trustoverip.org/wp-content/uploads/TSWG-2-Charter-Revision.pdf).